MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ## Data loss prevention for desktop flows

+**Data loss prenvention for desktop flows is now GA!**

 Power Automate allows you to create and enforce DLP policies that classify desktop flows modules (or individual module actions) as **business**, **non-business**, or **blocked** categories.
 This categorization prevents makers from combining modules and actions from different categories into a desktop flow, or between a cloud flow and the desktop flows it uses.

 >[!IMPORTANT]
 >
 >- Enforcement of DLP policies will be available for [managed environments](/power-platform/admin/managed-environment-overview) only.
-From September 2023, the granular classification of desktop flows actions groups will not be evaluated for the non-managed environments.
-Note that the desktop flow connector can still be governed like any other connector and allow you to govern Desktop flow orchestration.
+Effective September 2023, only desktop flows that are located in Managed Environments will be evaluated by DLP policies.
 >
 >- DLP for desktop flows is available for versions of Power Automate for desktop 2.14.173.21294 or later.
 If you're using an earlier version, uninstall and update to the latest version.

-### Enable DLP for desktop flows from Power Platform admin center
+### View desktop flows actions groups in Power Platform admin center

+>[!IMPORTANT]
+> If you have already opted into the Public Preview of DLP for desktop flows, there is no action needed for you.

-By default, desktop flow actions don't appear when creating a new DLP policy.
-As an admin, you need to opt-in the feature from the Tenant settings.
+By default, desktop flow action groups don't appear when creating a new DLP policy.
+As an admin, you need to turn on the **Desktop flows actions in DLP** setting from the Tenant settings.
 1. Select **Settings** from the header.
 2. Select **Power Platform settings**.
 3. In the Tenant settings, select **Desktop flows actions in DLP**.